HIGH ENERGY-BOOSTING FOODS THAT CAN HELP FUEL YOUR NEXT WORKOUT

 Gram for gram, fats provide the most energy at 9 calories, while protein and carbohydrates both provide 4 calories per gram.
 However, carbohydrates are digested quicker and can be converted into energy quicker than fats and protein and are the body’s preferred energy source.

 All foods help contribute towards your energy levels, but when and what you eat can determine how you feel in the short and long-term.

 Eating a chocolate bar will give you energy quickly, but it will likely be followed by a sugar crash, so it’s not a great option if you want energy throughout the day.
 On the other hand, eating a fat-heavy meal will keep you full for longer, but you might feel sluggish in the short-term.

-Pairing complex carbs (carbs that have fibre and other nutrients that help to slow digestion) with protein and fats is the best way to ensure you have consistent energy levels throughout the day.
-This is because the protein, fibre, and fats help to slow down the release of glucose, ensuring there’s a steady stream of energy available without causing spikes in blood sugar.
+Pairing complex carbs (carbs that have fiber and other nutrients that help to slow digestion) with protein and fats is the best way to ensure you have consistent energy levels throughout the day.
+This is because the protein, fiber, and fats help to slow down the release of glucose, ensuring there’s a steady stream of energy available without causing spikes in blood sugar.